 The advantage of the present models is the flexibility of setting the number of adjustable parameters; this condition is essential to fit isotherms with complex shapes.
-It is known that some of the most widely used empirical isotherms to describe type I isotherms are Sips, Toth, and Dubinin type \cite{dubinin1,dubinin2,sto1} isotherms.
-These Eqs. do not reduce to the correct Henry's law limit; except the Toth isotherm, but this overestimates the Henry's constant \cite{smith}.
-In contrast, the isotherm models studied here have the advantage that they present the correct Henry's law limit and thus they can be used to estimate this constant\footnote{The Henry's constant estimation also depends on the accuracy of measured adsorption data at near zero saturation.}.
+Many of the widely used empirical isotherms to describe type I isotherms like the Sips, Toth, and Dubinin-Ashtakov isotherms have fixed number of parameters.
+Moreover, these Eqs. do not reduce to the correct Henry's law limit; except the Toth isotherm, but it overestimates the Henry's constant \cite{smith}.
+In contrast, the GSTA model has the advantage that they present the correct Henry's law limit and thus they can be used to estimate this constant.
 Despite its advantages, the model studied here cannot give site energy and pore size distribution.
-However, although the model does not explicitly take into account the adsorbent heterogeneity, the number of parameters and the degree of the polynomial $\xi$, which are related to the subsystem size, give an idea of the variety of adsorbent sites and molecule-molecule interactions because the system size is related to these characteristics of the adsorbate+adsorbent system.
+Although the model does not explicitly take into account the adsorbent heterogeneity, the number of parameters and the degree of the polynomial $\xi$, which are related to the subsystem size, might offer information about the variety of adsorbent sites and molecule-molecule interaction.